DeclanChidlow/AutoMod-site/src/docs/self-hosting.md

 ---
 title: Self-Hosting
-description: Learn how to self-host AutoMod for Revolt.
+description: Learn how to self-host AutoMod for Stoat.
 Step-by-step guide for setting up and maintaining your own instance of the moderation bot.
 og_description: AutoMod's self-hosting documentation.
 canonical: /docs/self-hosting
 ---